• Skip to primary navigation

 Centrifugal Juicers

 Centrifugal juicers are the far faster of the two, they operate at anywhere from 3,000 rpm all the way up to about 10,000 rpm.
-Because of the way they work they need the really fast speeds to properly juice your fruit and veg.
+They use fast spinning metal blades to juice your fruit and veg.
 This faster speed also makes it the faster of the two to actually make your juice, useful if you tend to be in a hurry.

 Masticating Juicers